History

 Wilson Trailer has made wise use of corrosion-resistant aluminum over the years and has expertly applied the material into the right areas of its trailer construction.
 Wilson trailers are well known for their ability to haul a larger payload, have amazing performance, and last much longer with lower maintenance costs.
 With their renowned service-after-the-sale added in, Wilson Trailer believes they are providing their customers with the industry’s very best value.

-Today, Wilson Trailer Company maintains headquarter offices in Sioux City, Iowa and operates five modern production plants in Yankton, South Dakota; Moberly, Missouri; Lennox, South Dakota and Sioux City.
-Two of those five facilities are located in Sioux City.
+Today, Wilson Trailer Company maintains headquarter offices in Sioux City, Iowa and operates four modern production plants in Yankton, South Dakota; Moberly, Missouri; Lennox, South Dakota and Sioux City, Iowa.
 Family owned since its origin, Wilson Trailer is guided by the fourth generation of this family and the fifth generation is poised for future company leadership.
 It is their intent to carry out the Wilson legacy and the goal of being a worldwide leader in the design, manufacture, and marketing of transportation products.

 Wilson is a good name to have behind you!